revature-curriculum/Binary-Tree-Retrieval-Lab/README.md

 # Instructions:
 In this lab you are given the `Node` class, a constructor of `Node(int x)`, and the method signature for your **Retrieval** method: `static Node SearchBT(Node temp, int key)`.

 Write your logic in place of the `TODO` line in the `SearchBT()`'s body'.
 Do not forget to add a value to the given variable `key` in the main method.
-Your method should return a Node value that exists within the pre-constructed Binary Tree.
+Your method should return a Node value that exists within the pre-constructed Binary Tree `root`.
 > This method should not create a new node.
 If the node does **not** exist the method should return `null`.

 # Test